dgarcia1985/Arduino-Midi-Wind-Controller/README.en.md

 * 1 Joystick (We will only be using one axis so you can use any rotatory potentiometer with a self returning mechanism).
 * 1 slider pot (I use the one from a broken GameCube pad trigger, but then it broke and i have to replace it with a A20K pot with a similar size).
 * 1 spring for making the slider pot self-returning.
 * 4 1k resistors, 2 of 2k, 2 of 5.1k y 2 of 10k.
-You can use other values. <a href="Doc/Resistors.md">Here you got a description of their function</a>.
+In the Wiki you can find more info.
 * 1 GY-68 BMP180 sensor.
 * JST conectors to organize wires.
 * 3D printed parts from above.